BurdetteLamar/AboutRuby/core/Hash/markdown.md

 delete_if → an_enumerator
 ```

-Returns a new Hash of all entries for which the block returns a truthy value:
+Returns a new Hash object consisting of all entries for which the block returns a truthy value:

 ```ruby
 h = {foo: 0, bar: 1, baz: 2}